mahmutyazar/mahmutyazar/README.md

 ### Hi there 👋

-- 🌱 I’m using Swift&SwiftUI
+- 🌱 I’m using Swift&UIKit
 - 📫 How to reach me: yazarmahmut34@gmail.com

 **You can take a look to my sample iOS projects.**